2019 June - July

-A Small and Mighty (SAM) network of Hawaiʻi Island community change leaders came together in March 2017 to learn more about the Collective Impact Model as a strategy process to achieve
+Informed by the Aloha United Way ALICE Report, a Small and Mighty (SAM) group of Hawaiʻi Island community change leaders came together ito learn more about the Collective Impact Model as a strategy process to achieve

 social, educational, and economic wellness.
 The SAM group met with over 30 community leaders and participated in network meetings to learn what was being done to achieve collective impact on Hawaiʻi island.

 A Leadership Council was formed, comprised of representatives from the community convenings.
 The Leadership Council synthesized community ideas and created the Vibrant Hawaiʻi Grounding Statement to guide how we demonstrate the values of a vibrant Hawaiʻi and established Streams as strategies to realize our vision of a Vibrant Hawaiʻi.